Last updated on May 11th, 2023 at 08:38 am

 Table of Contents

-The privileges that come with political posts in Nigeria are indescribable that politicians grief like they lost the dearest person to them when they lose an election or when they sacked their boss who employed them.
+The privileges that come with political posts in Nigeria are indescribable that politicians grief like they lost the dearest person to them when they lose an election or when they sacked by their employee

-One of the Buharists and a former Minister of Power Saleh Mamman is the recent case study of this pitiable scenario.
+One of the Buharists and a former Minister of Power Sale Mamman is the recent case study of this pitiable scenario.